 We live in the era of automation.
 There is no doubt about it.

 On the other hand, automation is often nothing more than just a buzzword.
-It is being put in every pitch deck by startups seeking funding and it’s part of every second strategy plan built by operation executives.
-In many instances, there is nothing behind these proposals – just empty words without any deeper exploration of the topic.
+It is being put in every pitch deck by startups seeking funding, and it’s part of every second strategy plan built by operation executives.
+In many instances, there is nothing behind these proposals – just empty words without a deeper exploration of the topic.

 How to go about automating your business?
-What should you consider, how to start, how to select the right processes for automation, and what pitfalls should you avoid ensuring the success of your implementation?
+What processes should I automate, how to start, and what pitfalls to avoid to ensure the success of the implementation?

 You will find the answers in this article.
 Read on!